honorableCon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > Create a script that creates a directory called my_dir with permissions 751 in the working directory.
 > command : `mkdir -m 751 my_dir`

+13. Change group

+> Write a script that changes the group owner to school for the file hello
+> command : `chgrp school hello`